Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Unlike regular payroll payments which are made on a fixed schedule (e.g. weekly, bi-weekly, or monthly), adhoc payments are made on a case-by-case basis and are typically paid out as soon as possible after the event or circumstance that triggered the payment.

-It’s important to ensure that adhoc payments are properly documented and processed through your organization’s payroll system to ensure accurate tracking of earnings and taxes.
+It’s important to ensure that adhoc payments are properly documented and processed through your organisation’s payroll system to ensure accurate tracking of earnings and taxes.

 Q24